WillemHoman/redoc/README.md

 # redoc
-update the symlink to point to your to swagger-promotions.yaml
+create  symlink to point to your to swagger-promotions.yaml

 ```
-rm ./swagger-promotions.yaml
 ln -s <full path to swagger-promotions.yaml> .
 npm install
 npm start